Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 The output also included a checklist and follow-up questions, showing that Cursor approaches broad prompts with code awareness and practical implementation guidance, rather than just inserting snippets mindlessly.

-Claude Code allows terminal-driven code reviews and edits across your codebase.
+Claude Code runs code review from the terminal by scanning files, flagging issues, and applying fixes in a single prompted session, without requiring an IDE or a manual diff workflow.
 During one of my component-based projects, I used Claude Code to run a structured code review before beginning implementation.

-It started by pointing out several foundational issues like inconsistent use of var, let, and const, functions written in mixed styles, and hardcoded values spread across the codebase.
+Claude Code flagged foundational issues first: inconsistent use of var, let, and const; functions written in mixed declaration styles; and hardcoded values spread across the codebase.
 It also identified missing input validations and flagged API routes that were exposed without any rate limiting or authentication checks.

 Claude parsed the prompt, updated the checklist in real-time, and executed changes across relevant files.
 This setup allowed me to work incrementally while Claude handled the implementation, edits, and file coordination directly from the terminal within my editor.